typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Note]
-The relationship that relates to the roles `employer` and `employee` has not yet been defined.
+We are yet to define the relationship that relates to the roles `employer` and `employee`.
 We soon learn how to [define a relationship](#define-a-relationship).
 </div>

 ### Subtype an entity
 We can define an entity to inherit all attributes owned and roles played by another entity.
-Let's look at an example of subtyping the `organisation` entity.
+Let's look at an example of subtyping the `media` entity.

 <div class="tabs dark">